 Since version 1.5.3, Panda3D has been released under the so-called "Modified BSD license," which is a free software license with very few restrictions on usage.
 In versions 1.5.2 and before, it used a proprietary license which was very similar in intention to the BSD and MIT licenses, though there was some disagreement about the freeness of two of the clauses.
 The old license can still be accessed here.

 Although the engine itself is completely free, it comes with various third-party libraries that are not free software.
-Some of them (like FMOD) even restrict you from using it in commercial games, unless you have a licensed copy of FMOD.
+Some of them (like FMOD) even restrict you from using them in commercial games unless you have licensed copies.
 Because of this reason, Panda3D makes it easy to disable or remove these restricted third-party libraries, and most of the time it offers an alternative.
-For example, instead of FMOD it also comes with OpenAL which you can use instead.
+For example, it also comes with OpenAL which you can use instead of FMOD.

 You can read Panda3D's License.

 Who is Working on Panda3D

 There are a number of developers in the commercial and open-source community.
 Currently, besides the active contributions from the open-source community, the most active member of the development community is Disney.

 Disney's primary interest in Panda3D is commercial.
 Panda3D is being used in the development of a number of Disney games and amusement-park exhibits.
 To serve Disney's needs, Panda3D must be a fully-featured engine, capable of all the performance and quality one expects in any 'A-grade' commercial title.